panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 Let me ask you a simple question.
 Which of the following code snippets will generate an error?

-The first one that creates a class instance, then defines the class:
+The first one that first creates a class instance, then defines the class:

 ```javascript
 new Car('red'); // Does it work?